mcveanlab/treeseq-inference/README.md

 sudo R -e 'install.packages(c("ape", "phangorn", "Rcpp"), repos="https://cran.r-project.org", INSTALL_opts="--byte-compile")'
 ```

-You can then install our local `ARGmetrics` package, bundled in this github repository.
+You can then install our local `ARGmetrics` package, bundled in this github repository, by running `R CMD INSTALL` from within the github directory, as follows:
-Assuming this repository is in `treeseq-inference`, simply do

 ```
 # Install ARGmetrics into R
-sudo R CMD INSTALL treeseq-inference/ARGmetrics
+sudo R CMD INSTALL ARGmetrics
 ```

-If you don't have superuser (root) access to your machine, you should be able to [set a local R library folder]
+If can't run sudo, because you do not have superuser (root) access to your machine, you should be able to
-local folder by running the `install.packages(...)` command above from within an R session, where you will be prompted for a local folder.
+download pakages into a local R library folder by running the `install.packages(...)` command above
+from within an R session, where you will be prompted for a local folder.

 #### Installing alternative evaluation tools